rohityt0dev/DevOpsin45days/Day03/README.md

 ### Virtualization
 Virtualization uses software (hypervisors) to create simulated, virtual versions of physical IT resources—servers, storage, networks, and applications—allowing multiple, independent, and secure systems to run on a single physical machine.

+### API
+API stands for Application Programming Interface.
+It is a set of rules and protocols that allows two different software programs to communicate with each other and exchange data or functionality.